aaronblythe/aaronblythe.github.io/data_science_portfolio.md

 [<img align="left" src="/images/portfolio/alexa_chatops.PNG">](https://www.youtube.com/watch?v=nctOtUj41VQ)

 I was able to create the ability to [speak to my full on-call tool set](https://www.youtube.com/watch?v=nctOtUj41VQ) using Alexa, Hubot, PagerDuty API, New Relic API and Sumologic API.
+It was awesome to get to present this on an IMAX screen in front of a full theater of 500 people.

 <br/>
 <br/>